News & Important Updates

 A re-evaluation with the Colorado Department of Public Health and Environment (CDPHE) is planned the week of Dec.
 18. At that time, they will review Broomfield’s metrics and determine if fewer or additional restrictions will be necessary.

-Please see a Quick View of where Broomfield is now compared to where it needs to be to move back to Level Orange restrictions and see more detailed information through Broomfield’s COVID-19 Data Dashboard.
+Please see a Dial Metrics Data of where Broomfield is now compared to where it needs to be to move back to Level Orange restrictions and see more detailed information through Broomfield’s COVID-19 Data Dashboard.

-Starting Monday, Nov.
-23, as a proactive measure, Broomfield’s City and County Buildings will return to a ‘By Appointment’ model to further prevent the spread and to protect the health and safety of our community and employees.
+Additionally, as a proactive measure, Broomfield’s City and County Buildings are once again operating under a ‘By Appointment’ model to further prevent the spread and to protect the health and safety of our community and employees.
 While open only for limited in-person appointments, the community is encouraged to look for enhanced programs and services available to support residents during these tough times.

 - More virtual programs & classes